Change Comes When You Change Your Mind

 Once you uncover the root cause of what’s keeping you from achieving your hopes and dreams, then figure out what you can do to overcome those obstacle(s).
 Will you need to increase your income?
 If so, how?
 Do you need to save more, spend less or invest more?
 If so, how will you do those?

 This exercise is hard because it’s only successful if you correctly and honestly uncover what’s blocking you from your goals.
 Being honest with ourselves can be hard.
 Not being honest with yourself will only lead to more financial struggles.
-That’s why you want to identify your financial blockers, which you can do with this guide here to help you dig deep into how you got to where you are today.
+That’s why you want to identify your financial blockers.

 4. Figure out what you’re willing to do to achieve your dreams